mvazquezc/opensourcesummit2020/run-demo.md

         git commit -m "Release updated to $NEW_RELEASE" git push origin master
         ~~~
-    3. Connect to the Tekton Dashboard (https://tekton-dashboard.oss20.kubelabs.org)
+    3. Connect to the Tekton Dashboard (https://tekton-dashboard.<your-custom-domain>)
        1. You can see the PipelineRun on the dashboard and follow the log
     4. We can check the running images for our application pod and see that when the pipeline finishes a new deployment is triggered on ArgoCD
     5. When the Build pipeline finishes we can promote the new build to production

+        > **NOTE**: Change the stageAppUrl to match your environment ingress

         ~~~sh
         tkn -n tekton-reversewords pipeline start reverse-words-promote-pipeline -r app-git=reverse-words-cicd-git -p pathToDeploymentFile=./deployment.yaml -p stageBranch=stage -p stageAppUrl=http://reversewords-dev.oss20.kubelabs.org